 Surveillance of HIV in Belgium

 The epidemiological surveillance of HIV in Belgium dates from 1985 and is carried out by Sciensano on the basis of the registration of new HIV diagnoses.
 These data are reported by the seven AIDS reference laboratories that perform all confirmations of positive HIV screening tests.
-In addition to recording the number of newly diagnosed HIV positive, the laboratories also collect basic epidemiological data on gender, age, nationality, probable route of infection, and clinical stage at the time of diagnosis.
+In addition to recording the number of newly diagnosed HIV positive persons, the laboratories also collect basic epidemiological data on sex, age, nationality, probable route of infection, and clinical stage at the time of diagnosis.
 Sciensano also collects data on the people living with HIV (PLWH) in Belgium (HIV cohort data) from the AIDS reference laboratories and the HIV reference centres.

 Besides the newly diagnosed cases, Sciensano also estimates the number of people living with HIV: those who have not yet been diagnosed [1] and those living with a diagnosed infection.
 To estimate the undiagnosed population an instrument developed by the European Center for Disease Prevention and Control (ECDC), called the ECDC HIV Modeling Tool [2] is used.
-And HIV cohort data are used to estimate the number of people living with a diagnosed infection.
+HIV cohort data are used to estimate the number of people living with a diagnosed infection.

 ECDC and the WHO Regional Office for Europe jointly coordinate HIV/AIDS surveillance in Europe [3].
 The international comparability has some limitations since the national surveillance systems differ in levels of underreporting and reporting delay.